saraorofino/FISHE/Reference/SOP_data_management.md

 ### SOP for Data Management

-This document describes the file structure of the repository and provides an example workflow outlining the data and code examples contained in the repository.
+This document describes the 1) file structure of the repository, 2) provides an example workflow outlining the data and code examples and 3) outlines a style guide.

 #### File Structure